prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 ## Motiavation for Lidar & Radar Sensors

-As we approach towards level 4-5 autonomous vehicles, the number of sensors in a car increases as the parallel processing shows efficient competence , but which types of sensor will be the most effective for perception and localization?
+As we approach towards level autonomous 4-5, the number of sensors in a car increases as the parallel processing shows efficient competence , but which types of sensor will be the most effective for perception and localization?

 - Lidar is the master of 3D mapping.
 Lidar, short for light detection and ranging, is a technology that measures distance using laser light.
 The technology can scan more than 100 meters in all directions, generating a precise 3D map of the car’s surroundings.
 This information is then used by car to make intelligent decisions about what to do next.
 The problem with lidar is that they generate a large amount of data and are still quite expensive for OEMs to cheaply implement.